FRSOURCE/FRS-hide-scrollbar/docs/migration-v1.md

 So, the most important part of the migration here would be to either remove elements with `frs-hide-scroll-wrapper` class completely from your codebase, or to simply remove the class name from them.

 And that's it.
-Now you can learn more about [usage of the `frs-hide-scrollbar` version 2](/FRS-hide-scrollbar/usage)!
+Now you can learn more about [the usage of the `@frsource/frs-hide-scrollbar` version 2](/FRS-hide-scrollbar/usage)!